Halesowen Abbey: Suppression of the abbey

 The Valor Ecclesiasticus of 1535 found that the net income of Halesowen Abbey was about £280, the fourth highest among Premonstatensian houses in England and surpassed only by Torre, Croxton and Cockersand.
 This placed it well above the threshold of £200, which would have brought dissolution as a lesser monastery in 1536.
 It seems, however, that Thomas Cromwell extracted from the abbey £4 on 11 January 1536 and the same sum on 26 March 1537.
 The surrender of the abbey was signed and sealed in its chapter house by William Taylor, the last abbot, on 9 June 1538.
 It was handed over to Thomas Legh, who wrote a covering letter, confirming the dissolution, to Cromwell three days later, when he despatched the surrender to him.

 Some time that year or early in 1539 the moveable property, plate, lead, bells, and buildings of the abbey were sold and the receipts entered at the Court of Augmentations under the name of the "late commissioner", John Freman.
 Some items were acquired for Halesowen church. £2 13s.
 4. was spent on the organ and a further £2 on its repair and installation.
 A cross and an image of St kenelm were also purchases and 6d. was spent on transporting three cartloads of "stuff" from the abbey - possibly unsold material.

 Disposal and dispersal of estates

 The abbey's lands were granted Sir John Dudley on 1 September 1538 at a very favourable rent of £28 0s.
 15d.
 He granted the "mansion of the manor", probably the remains of the abbey, to his servant George Tuckey.
-Already a successful and wealthy royal servant, Dudley went on the become the most powerful man in the England under Edward VI, acquiring the titles of Earl of Warwick and Duke of Northumberland.
+Already a successful and wealthy royal servant, Dudley went on to become the most powerful man in the England under Edward VI, acquiring the titles of Earl of Warwick and Duke of Northumberland.
 However, his estates were confiscated on his fall and execution at the accession of Mary and the abbey estates had divergent histories from that point, with the smaller estates tending to become dispersed through the operations of the market in land.